grpc/grpc.io/content/en/docs/guides/server-graceful-stop.md

 The following shows the sequence of events that occur during the graceful shutdown process.
 When a server's graceful shutdown is invoked, in-flight RPCs continue to process, but new RPCs are rejected.
-If some in-flight RPCs are not finished in time, server is forcefully shut down.
+If some in-flight RPCs are not finished in time, the server is forcefully shut down.
 ```mermaid
 sequenceDiagram
 Client->>Server: New RPC Request 1